 Web servers are used for hosting websites and data for web applications.
-In this article, we explain what is a web server and how does it work.
+In this article, we explain a web server and how it works.

-In 1989, the first web server, known as CERN httpd, was created with the objective to exchange an information, along with a browser called WorldWideWeb.
+In 1989, the first web server, known as CERN httpd, was created to exchange information and a browser called WorldWideWeb.
 By the end of 1990, the first web page was served on the open internet, and in 1991, people outside of CERN were invited to join this new web community.

 As people began to realize the effectiveness of transferring data across what is now known as the internet, multiple operating systems began to develop so that all could exchange data using computers.

-If you run a website, it is important to understand what web server is, how does it work, and what role it play in delivering your website content to site visitors.
+If you run a website, it is essential to understand what a web server is, its function, and its role in delivering your website content to site visitors.

 What is a Web Server?

-Many people are familiar with how to view and navigate web pages, but have limited knowledge of how those web pages do what they do.
-Here we will answer the question: “What is a web server?”
+Many people are familiar with how to view and navigate web pages but have limited knowledge of how those web pages do what they do.
+So here we will answer the question: “What is a web server?”

-Servers typically run on one of two operating systems, Linux or Microsoft Windows.
-The most popular operating systems to run web servers on is Linux, which is what most hosting companies do.
+Servers typically run on two operating systems, Linux or Microsoft Windows.
+The most popular operating system to run web servers on is Linux, which most hosting companies do.

-There are many web server programs available, but Nginx and Apache are undoubtedly the two most used web servers that power the internet today.
+Many web server programs are available, but Nginx and Apache are undoubtedly the two most used web servers that power the internet today.
 Together, they are responsible for serving over 60% of traffic on the internet.

 Why is it important to understand the answer to the question?
-Because the success of a website doesn’t just depend on its content and functionality but also the efficiency of the web server used to power it.
+Because a website’s success is determined not only by its content and functionality but also by the efficiency of the web server that powers it.

 When someone sits down at a computer and enters an address (URL) like

-www.google.com into a web browser, say Firefox or Google Chrome, the browser sends a request off into the internet asking to view the web page found at that address.
+www.google.com into a web browser, say Microsoft Edge or Google Chrome, the browser sends a request off into the internet asking to view the web page found at that address.

-All websites on the internet have a unique identifier in terms of an IP address and every web page on the internet also has a unique address, called a Uniform Resource Locator, or URL.
+All websites on the internet have a unique identifier in terms of an IP address.
+In addition, every web page on the internet also has an individual address, called a Uniform Resource Locator, or URL.

 A web server communicates with a web browser using the Hypertext Transfer Protocol (HTTP).
 Hypertext Transfer Protocol is the set of rules for transferring files over the web.
 The web server understands the URLs and the HTTP.